aexarch/aexarch.github.io/_pages/CV.md

 layout: page
 permalink: /CV/
 title: CV
-description: Within this page you can view or download my CV (by clicking <a href="../../assets/pdf/cv.pdf">here</a>).
+description: Within this page you can view or download my CV by <a href="../../assets/pdf/cv.pdf">clicking here</a>.
 It will periodically be updated.
 For any inquiries or questions do not hesitate to contact me.
 nav: true
 ---
 <object data="../../assets/pdf/cv.pdf" type="application/pdf" width="100%" height="800px">